 This means if you are under 75 years old, you can now claim a tax deduction for personal contributions to your SMSF (including if you are aged 65 to 74 years and meet the work test).

-It is important to note that in order to claim a tax deduction for personal contributions, you must submit a valid ‘notice of intent to claim or vary a deduction for personal super contributions’ form within strict timeframes, and have it acknowledged by your SMSF in writing.
+It is important to note that in order to claim a tax deduction for personal contributions, you must submit a valid ‘notice of intent to claim or vary a deduction for personal super contributions’ form to your fund within strict timeframes, and have it acknowledged by your SMSF in writing.

 3. Non-concessional contributions (NCC)

 The general limit on non-concessional contributions (post-tax contributions) is now $100,000 a year and you can still (if eligible) “bring forward” two future years’ worth of contributions to a single year allowing a maximum of $300,000 in one year.
 But an individual’s Total Superannuation Balance (TSB) across all funds just prior to a financial year will limit how many years of contribution can be brought forward and the eligibility to make further non-concessional contributions.
 In general, once your TSB (just prior to a financial year) reaches $1.6m (including in year two or three of a bring forward period) then no further non-concessional contributions are allowed.